julia-actions/julia-version/README.md

 nr        ::= '0' | ['1'-'9'] ( ['0'-'9'] ) *
 ```

-Note we are purposefully not supporting the semver prerelease syntax at this
+Note we are purposefully not supporting the SemVer prerelease syntax at this
 time as we want to have prerelease support per-version specifier and have need
 to work through some details.